hevertonrodrigues/vimfiles/README.md

-# Vimfiles by Lucas Caton
+# Vimfiles by Heverton Rodrigues

 **Vimfiles** are configuration files for the Vim editor.
 It includes editor preferences, colorscheme, font definitions, plugins, custom functions and more.